mk-fg/clearlooks-phenix-humanity/README.rst

 Original `Clearlooks-Phénix project`_ by `Jean-Philippe Fleury`_ is a GTK3 port of old GTK2/GNOME2 `Clearlooks style`_.

-This project is an adaptation of that to look like old Ubuntu "Human Clearlooks" style, and GTK2 variant of `Human Quarny theme`_ in particular.
+This project is an adaptation of that to look like old Ubuntu Human-Murrine GTK2 theme, which can be found here too (gtk-2.0 dir) or in e.g. `Human Quarny theme`_.

 Work in progress, not ready for general use yet.